Club General Rules

 There is very limited availability to the competitive group and parents should not automatically expect that children will progress to this group, regardless of how long they have been members.

-The gymnasts are assigned to groups during the training session.
-No parent/guardian or gymnast is to decide what group he/she should be assigned to.
+The gymnasts are assigned to groups during the training session based on their level of preparedness.
 The coach has the final say as to who competes based on their opinion of the degree of preparedness for the competition.